 b.
 Convocations, Lectures, Concerts, and Entertainments

 c.
 Special Lectures

 d.
 University Athletic Events

 e.
 Committee Meetings

 f.
 Classrooms and Auditoriums

 g.
 Conferences, Workshops, Short Courses and Similar Meetings

 h.
 Procedures and Services

-5. Policies for Specific Facilities 206
+5. Policies for Specific Facilities 207

 a.
-Robertson Memorial Field House 206
+Robertson Memorial Field House 207

 b.
-Bradley Student Center 207
+Bradley Student Center

 c.
 Neumiller Lecture Hall

 d.
-Hartmann Center for the Performing Arts 208
+Hartmann Center for the Performing Arts 209

 e.
 Dingeldine Music Center

 G. Services Available to the Faculty

 1. University Bookstore

 2. University ID (Quickcard)

 3. Mail Service

 4. Telephone Service

 5. Duplicating Service

-6. Purchase, Supply or Service Requisition

-Check Cashing Service
+7. Check Cashing Service

 8. Notary Services

-Notary Services
+9. Lost and Found Property

 10. Vehicle Registration

 11. Police/Security Department

 12. Health Center

 Guidelines for Emergencies:

 13. Dining Facilities

 H. Faculty Teaching, Research, and Creativity

-1. The Center for Teaching Excellence and Learning [CTEL]
+1. The Center for Teaching Excellence and Learning [CTEL] 216

-2. The Board
+2. The Board 216

-3. Standing Committees
+3. Standing Committees 217

 a.
-Committee to Promote Teaching and Faculty and Student Research and Cre
+Committee to Promote Teaching and Faculty and Student Research and C reative

-Activity -
+Activity 217

 b.
 Bradley University Campus Conversations Series Committee

 c.
 A University New Faculty Mentorship Committee:

 4. Funding for faculty development and student engagement

 APPENDIX

 Official University Faculty Handbook Disclaimer

 Notice: "Service"

 Procedures for making changes and revisions to the Faculty Handbook

 The origin of proposals:

 The disposition of proposals:

-1) Proposals which are subject to approval of the Senate, the President, and, at
+1) Proposals which are subject to approval of the Senate, the President, and,

 President's discretion, the Board of Trustees

-2) Proposals which are subject to administrative approval after consulting a star
+, , , , , , , , , , , , , , , , , , , , •

-committee of the Senate or the Senate as a whole, but do not generally require S
+committee of the Senate or the Senate as a whole, but do not generally require

 action.
+ZZI

-3) Proposals that are informational and only subject to administrative approval a lfter
+3) Proposals that are informational and only subject to administrative approva

-receiving advice from the appropriate advisory committee 220
+receiving advice from the appropriate advisory committee

 Evaluation of the Dean (From III.
 D. 5.)

 Sample cover letter for the questionnaire used in the annual evaluation

-Sample cover letter for the questionnaire used in the third year evaluation 223
+Sample cover letter for the questionnaire used in the third year evaluation

-Annual Faculty Assessment of the Dean 224 Annual Executive Committee Assessment of the Dean Faculty Evaluation of Department Chairpersons (From III.
-E.) 229 Bradley University intellectual property DISCLOSURE form 231 (from IV.
-M) 231 Declaration of Same-Sex Domestic Partner Relationship (Please type or print) 233 Index 235
+Annual Faculty Assessment of the Dean Annual Executive Committee Assessment of the Dean Faculty Evaluation of Department Chairpersons (From III.
+E.) 230 Bradley University intellectual property DISCLOSURE form 232 (from IV.
+M) 232 Declaration of Same-Sex Domestic Partner Relationship (Please type or print) 234 Index 236